Dung24-6/Dung24-6/README.md

 _**The person born with a talent they are meant to use will find their greatest happiness in using it.**_

 Johann Wolfgang von Goethe

+_**Life is so constructed that an event does not, cannot, will not, match the expectation.**_

+Charlotte Brontë